-Hey Folks, Welcome to the third module of the series, in this particular module we are going to talk about Introduction to Flowchart in C, Its basic steps, Its advantages and Disadvantages, terminologies, and symbols used for constructing flowcharts.
+Hey Folks, Welcome to the third module of the series, in this particular module we are going to talk about Introduction to Flowchart in C programming, Its basic steps, Its advantages and Disadvantages, terminologies, and symbols used for constructing flowcharts.

 So, Hope you guys are excited, let’s dive into the depth of this module.

 Introduction to Flowchart in C Programming

 The flowchart in C Programming is a main important part of any programming language.
 A flowchart represents an algorithm, workflow, or process via a systematic flow of diagrams.
 The flowchart shows the steps-by-steps representation as boxes of various kinds like for taking input, performing calculations, throwing the output, and their order by connecting the boxes with arrows.
 This diagrammatic representation illustrates a proper solution model to a given specific problem.
 Flowcharts are used in analyzing the problem in a smooth manner then designing a solution for that problem then, documenting or managing a process or program in various fields.

 Flowcharts are useful for writing and analysis of a program, but drawing a flowchart for a complex program can be more complicated than writing a program code itself.
 Hence, creating flowcharts for complex programs is generally ignored.
 The process of making Flowcharts for a particular algorithm is called “flowcharting“.